I would like to welcome you to College Career Pathways at Asnuntuck Community College.

 Students and Parents Benefit!

 College Career Pathways students have the ability to not only earn college credit for their high school efforts but they are also able to save financially by earning credit without the outlay of any tuition, in addition to saving time on earning a college degree.
-All classes are taught by the high school’s staff, on school grounds, during the regular school day.
+All classes are taught by the high school’s teachers, on school grounds, during the regular school day.
 Students are exposed to a variety of career opportunities during free Career Exploration Days held at the college.
 College Career Pathways covers the cost of the bus and lunches for high school students who visit the college for these exciting days.
 Students, in the past, have had the opportunity to learn about criminal justice and public service opportunities, along with career options in accounting, manufacturing, allied health, radio and television broadcasting.

 How Do I Apply?